One Dead, Dozens Injured As Singapore-bound Flight Hits Turbulence - UrduPoint

 One Dead, Dozens Injured As Singapore-bound Flight Hits Turbulence

-Bangkok, (APP - UrduPoint / Pakistan Point News - 22nd May, 2024) A 73-year-old British man died and more than 70 people were injured Tuesday in what passengers described as a terrifying scene aboard a Singapore Airlines flight that hit severe turbulence and made an emergency landing in Bangkok.
+Bangkok, (APP - UrduPoint / Pakistan Point News - 22nd May, 2024) A 73-year-old British man died and more than 70 people were injured Tuesday in what passengers described as a terrifying scene aboard a Singapore Airlines flight that hit severe turbulence, triggering an emergency landing in Bangkok.

 Andrew Davies, a British passenger aboard the Boeing 777-300ER, told BBC Radio 5 that the plane "suddenly dropped" and there was "very little warning".